HimanshuKhandelwal1/Django-tutorial-Installation/README.md

 any Idea no,.... than no problem,
 For starters, it’s a Python Web framework, and as you know, python is having a wide of range of open source libraries.
 It hosts over 116K packages (till Sep.
 2017).
 If you need to solve a specific problem, the chances are someone has already implemented a library for it.

 Django is one of the most popular Web frameworks written in Python.
-It is complete and offering a wide range of features such as a standalone Web server for development and testing, caching, middleware system, ORM, template engine, form processing, interface with Python’s unit testing tools.
-It also comes with the built-in applications such as an authentication system, an administrative interface with automatically generated pages for CRUD operations, generation of syndication feeds (RSS/Atom), sitemaps.
-There’s even a Geographic Information System (GIS) framework.
+It is complete and offering a wide range of features such as
+ - a standalone Web server for development and testing,
+ - caching,
+ - middleware system,
+ - ORM,
+ - template engine,
+ - form processing,
+ - interface with Python’s unit testing tools.
+It also comes with the built-in applications such as
+ - authentication system,
+ - an administrative interface with automatically generated pages for CRUD operations,
+ - generation of syndication feeds (RSS/Atom), sitemaps.
+ - Geographic Information System (GIS) framework.
 The development of Django is sponsored by companies like JetBrains and Instagram.
-It is good to know that Django is used by biggest Web sites such as Instagram, Disqus, Mozilla, Bitbucket, Last.fm, National Geographic.
+It is good to know that Django is used by biggest Web sites such as
+ - Instagram,
+ - Disqus,
+ - Mozilla,
+ - Bitbucket,
+ - Last.fm,
+ - National Geographic.

 ### Initial Installation required for Django
 For to ply with django, you have to install some programs in you machine.
-1.)
-Python 2 / 3 (it depends on you but i preferred python3 because it is update one and most of the functionality of Django work in python3)
+ 1. Python 2 / 3 (it depends on you but i preferred python3 because it is update one and most of the functionality of Django work in python3)

-2.)
-Virtual Environment for the Django project.
+ 2. Virtual Environment for the Django project.

 ####Python Installation
 You can download the python from the python official site https://www.python.org/downloads/ here and keep on clicking next.